At St Mary’s Fields Academy the health and safety, safeguarding and promoting the welfare of all children is of paramount importance.

 We have excellent relations with out local police and community officers who regularly attend our school events and are invited in to different classes to talk about a variety of topics.

-Children in years 4 and 6 go swimming throughout the school year.
+Children in years 4, 5 and 6 go swimming throughout the school year.
 They are accompanied by members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
 The children are taught swimming by fully trained instructors.

 All school trips involve the undertaking of a risk assessment

 It is the responsibility of the whole school to ensure that school is a bully free zone.
-We are proactive in promoting a caring and positive ethos between all members of the school community.
-We have an anti-bullying policy with very clear procedures in place in the event of an incident involving bullying.
+We are proactive in promoting a caring and positive ethos between all members of the school community – our school values promote being safe, motivated and friendly.

-4. We also work with families to promote positive behaviours, in order to prevent any bullying on the way to and from school, and outside of school hours.
+We also work with families to promote positive behaviours, in order to prevent any bullying on the way to and from school, and outside of school hours.

-E-Safety is taught as an integral part of the Computing Curriculum throughout a child’s time at St Mary’s .
+Online Safety is taught as an integral part of the Computing Curriculum throughout a child’s time at St Mary’s Fields Academy.
 To maintain safe internet use in school we have clear rules for responsible use, which are covered with the children and are displayed in school and children from Year 1 have the rules for acceptable internet use explained and are asked to sign to say that they will keep to the rules.
 This is explained in the Acceptable Internet Use Policy (follow the link above to view).
 We have filtering systems in place to prevent children at school accessing websites considered to be unsafe or inappropriate, and encourage parents and carers to recognise the importance of being aware of the online material and websites that their children are accessing at home.

 You can read more about Safeguarding at St Mary’s Fields Academy on our Safeguarding page and view our safeguarding team there too.